Marcisbee/radi/docs/index.md

 ## Headless Components

 Components can also be registered as headless (without view).
-These are components that live in other components as contained mixins and handles logic, events and rendering.
-This is useful for plugins that handles global data and some logic.
+These are components that live in other components as contained mixins and handle logic, events and rendering.
+This is useful for plugins that handle global data and some logic.

 ```js
 import { action, headless, Component } from 'radi';